saltyorg/docs/docs/reference/accounts.md

   tfa: no
 ```

-`plex:user` - Plex username or email address on the profile.
+`user` - Plex username or email address on the profile.

-`plex:pass` - Plex password.
+`pass` - Plex password.
 See the [password considerations](#password-considerations) below.

-`plex:tfa` - "yes" or "no" depending on whether you want to use the two-factor authentication [TFA] compatible Plex connection system.
+`tfa` - "yes" or "no" depending on whether you want to use the two-factor authentication [TFA] compatible Plex connection system.

 This parameter is required.
 This will be used to claim the Plex server under your username and generate Plex Access Tokens for apps such as Autoscan, etc.